Composing Custom Pipelines¶

 would use internally.
 This lets you inspect, modify, and recompose:

-from ace_next import ACE, Pipeline, ACERunner, Skillbook
+from ace import ACE, Pipeline, ACERunner, Skillbook

 # Get the default steps